 Also from the Tantalus Ruby who has a good amount of fanart on deviantART.

-Epileptic Trees: Fans have come up with any number of theories for Necron's role in the game (See Giant Space Flea From Nowhere below) and some have been listed as "official" explanations on this Wiki.
+Epileptic Trees: Fans have come up with any number of theories for Necron's role in the game (See Giant Space Flea From Nowhere on the main page) and some have been listed as "official" explanations on this wiki.
 The game supports approximately zero of them.

 For the record, the game only gives hints that he is some incredibly powerful being that watches over all life and has the power to destroy the Crystal.
 It is possibly a manifestation of 'evil' emotions of sentient creatures.

-Foe Yay: There's enough between Kuja and Zidane to make it the most popular yaoi pairing in the game.
+Foe Yay: There's enough between Kuja and Zidane to make it the most popular yaoi pairing in the game - and possibly the series as a whole, depending on how much hate FF7 is getting at the time.
 It gets a bit creepy when you find out that they're basically siblings...

 Game Breaker: Take the time to learn Quina's spells and you win.